Where Does Lithium Come From?

 How to explore a Salar?

-Exploration begins at Surface.
+Exploration begins at the surface.
 Pit sampling is inexpensive and provides information on lithium grade at the surface of the salar.
 It does not provide assurances that grade with continue at depth.
 Pit sampling is good for initial-stage exploration, providing an impetus to explore further.

 After surface sampling, exploration turns to the sub-surface through geophysics, drilling and laboratory testing.
 Large salars can be assessed efficiently through various geophysical techniques.
 The thickness of the sediments in the salar can be assessed using gravity surveys due to the lower density of the sediments relative to basement rocks underlying the salar.
 Seismic techniques are useful in assessing the basement contact and the internal structure of the sediment package.
 Electrical techniques can help delineate the limits of the conductive brine bodies and to some extent the basement topography.